MicrosoftDocs/azure-devops-docs/docs/user-guide/alm-devops-features.md

 monikerRange: '<= azure-devops'
 ---

-# What are the features in Azure DevOps?
+# Feature overview

 [!INCLUDE [version-lt-eq-azure-devops](../includes/version-lt-eq-azure-devops.md)]

-Learn about all the features available to help you plan and track your projects and code, build, test, and release your software applications in Azure DevOps.
+Learn about the features that can help you plan and track your projects and code, build, test, and release your software applications in Azure DevOps.

-If you're new to Azure DevOps, see our overview articles that are designed to give beginners an understanding of the server-client structure and tools supported.
 For a description of the core services supported through the web portal, see [Essential services](services.md).

 > [!NOTE]
 > Some features are platform-dependent, based on the following two platforms: